Updated: Feb 17

 In this read we discuss the following topics:

 Cascadas Pozo Azúl (Trail can be level easy or intermediate - hard)

 Catarata Tesoro Escondido (Intermediate +)

 Catarata Río Agrio & Pozo Azul (Easy - intermediate)

-How to get to Bajos del Toro?
+How to get to Bajos del Toro by car?

 Already 20 minutes outside of Grecia town, you’ll start to notice that the crowded main road changes to a smaller, quiet and curvy road that leads uphill.
 On the way, you’ll encounter many wonderful landscapes, including a view of the ash fields of the Poás Volcano: